128technology/docs/docs/cli_reference.md

 ## `save runtime-stats`

-Gathers runtime process stats and stores it in a logfile
+Gathers runtime process stats and stores it in a logfile.

 #### Usage